wreien/snake-arena/README.md

 and otherwise be made more usable — it is also quite severely buggy in its current state, though it does perform the base game quite well.

-AI-wise, both demo AIs are thoroughly terrible ☺ It wouldn't be all that much work to write a BFS-based AI to at least improve things slightly, though at least `nocollide.py` doesn't commit suicide (as often).
+AI-wise, most demo AIs are thoroughly terrible ☺ The only redeemable one is `ai_search`, which at least does generally well, but there are still a lot of improvements that can be made to it.

 (Incidentally, there must be a better way of doing networking combined with graphics.
 The awkward method I ended up doing of crossing `asyncio` with